 Slow-paced breathing helps calm your body.
 Start with a cleansing breath, then breathe at half your normal breathing rate, in through the nose, out through the mouth.
 Breathe slowly and evenly.
 End with a cleansing breath.

 Moderate-paced breathing is often used during active labor.
-Start with a deep cleaning breath, then speed up your breathing rate as the contraction peaks (but not faster than twice your normal rate).
+Start with a deep cleansing breath, then speed up your breathing rate as the contraction peaks (but not faster than twice your normal rate).
 Slow your breathing as the contraction fades, and end with a cleansing breath.

 During the final stages of labor, many birthing parents use paced or patterned breathing.
 This starts with deep breaths that become more shallow as the contraction intensifies.
 It is particularly helpful with longer, more erratic contractions.